ciscops/viptela-workshop/exercises/6-4/README.md

 sp1                        : ok=3    changed=0    unreachable=0    failed=0
 ```

-Finally, change the servers in the ntp_server_list and run the playbook again:
+Finally, replace the server `2.2.2.2` with `3.3.3.3` in the ntp_server_list and run the playbook again:

 ```shell
 $ ansible-playbook ntp-restconf2.yml